 Choose cod liver oil that hasn’t been deodorized, distilled, or bleached.
 It also should have no artificial vitamin D added.
 I recommend reaching for fermented cod liver oil because the oil hasn’t been distilled or heated and more vitamins are retained.
 I personally take fermented cod liver oil on a regular basis.

-Speaking of vitamins, Saving Dinner offers supplements!
+Speaking of vitamins, did you know Saving Dinner offers supplements?
 Check them out here!